 Citizens can also follow the Embassy on Twitter@IrlEmbEthiopia to ensure access to relevant updates and alerts.

 The Department of Foreign Affairs advises against all travel to:

 - Tigray region

-- Northern Amhara region, within 50km of the border with Tigray regional state
+- Northern Afar region, within 10km of border with Eritrea.

 - Benishangul-Gumuz region

 - Border areas with Sudan, South Sudan and Kenya (including all land border crossings)

 - The border area with Somaliland, and within 100km of the border of Somalia (in Ethiopian Somali region), excluding the area around Jijiga.

 - East and West Guji zones (Oromia) and Gedeo zone (SNNPR)

 - Western Oromia, in particular West Wellega, East Wellega, Kelam Wellega and Horo Gudru Wellega zones.